US comedian and 'Full House' star Bob Saget found dead aged 65

 It ran for eight seasons, from 1987-1995, on ABC.
 Netflix aired a sequel focusing on one of Danny's daughters, DJ Tanner, which ran from 2016-2020.

-Saget, who was also a popular host of America's Funniest Home Videos, had been touring the country recently.
+Saget was also a host of America's Funniest Home Videos, wildly popular in the pre-YouTube era, and had been the voice of the narrator on the CBS hit show "How I Met Your Mother."

+From 2005-2010 he had a recurring role on the HBO hit "Entourage," playing a parody of himself.

+Though Saget's television persona led to him being known as "America's dad," his stand-up comedy was known for being far more raunchy.

+He had been touring the country recently, and had done a show in Jacksonville the night before his body was found.

-Just hours before his death was announced, he tweeted to say what fun he had had doing a show in Jacksonville.
+He tweeted to say what fun he had had doing the show.

 "Loved tonight’s show @PV_ConcertHall in Jacksonville.
 Appreciative audience.
 Thanks again to @RealTimWilkins for opening.
 I had no idea I did a 2 hr set tonight.
 I’m happily addicted again to this shit.
 Check BobSaget.com for my dates in 2022," the actor wrote.